 No doubt one of the biggest stories at the end of the year in professional wrestling is Mandy Rose’s sudden release from WWE after some of the adult content she was producing on the side got leaked onto the internet.
-Rose’s 400 plus day NXT women’s title reign came to abrupt end when the December 13th episode of NXT was rewritten that day to take the title off of her and she was released the next day, and by weeks end it had been confirmed that it was all in response to the leaks as they revealed that she was doing work that fell in violation of her contract.
+Rose’s 400 plus day NXT women’s title reign came to an abrupt end when the December 13th episode of NXT was rewritten that day to take the title off of her and she was released the next day, and by weeks end it had been confirmed that it was all in response to the leaks as they revealed that she was doing work that fell in violation of her contract.
 As of now the only unanswered question is when did WWE know about it; was it when the rest of us found out or some time before?

 Now what Rose was doing was absolutely a breach of contract and WWE was correct on legal grounds to do what they did.
 The only rebuke I would have is if they knew a while back and either said nothing, or did warn her but did not take any other action.
 Having your women’s champion commit a fireable offense and then continuing to have her on TV as women’s champion for weeks or even months afterwards, while continuing to commit said offense, is legal but is a big heaping pile of inconsistent BS.
 WWE of course will never tell us if that was the case so unless Mandy tells us or someone leaks it we’ll never know.